Are peanuts good or bad for you?

-It is important to eat some fat.
-Why?
-It gives your body energy.
-When you exercise, your body burns calories you’ve got from carbohydrates you ate.
-After 20 minutes exercising, your body depends on calories from fat in order to keep you going.
-Another good reason is the fatty acids your body gets from the food you eat, which are essentials in keeping your brain function.
+Another reason for eating these healthful fats is that they give you energy.
+When you exercise, your body burns calories from the carbohydrates you eat.
+However, after some 20 minutes of exercising, your body depends on calories from fat to keep you going.
+In addition, fatty acids are essential in keeping your brain's capacity.